AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ## A more advanced example

 A more complete example is available.
 The config file is called [advanced.json](../Framework/advanced.json).
-The workflow is made of 3 sources, intermediate processing steps, 3 sinks and a Dispatcher connecting two QC tasks to a number of these steps and 2 checks:
+The workflow is made of 3 sources, intermediate processing steps, 3 sinks and a Dispatcher connecting two QC tasks to a number of these steps and 2 checks.
+The topology doesn't mean to represent any particular physics processing, it is just an example with multiple data processors.

 ![alt text](images/advanced.png)